SaaS Valuation Factors: How To Value A SaaS Company In 2024

 Everyone you know is on social media.
 But how useful is social media advertising for SaaS businesses, though?
 For those trying to reach marketing or communications professionals, the answer is, “incredibly.”
 According to Gartner, by 2025, 80% of B2B sales interactions will occur on digital channels.
 People like receiving information on sites they already use, making this an invaluable acquisition channel for reaching your audience.
 While organic engagement is highly valuable, paid placements can help spread the word about your products more quickly.
 Moreover, please don’t overlook the value of influencer marketing, especially when it comes to targeting users in your niche.

 Gathering a comprehensive valuation of your SaaS business can be tricky to go at alone, so we’re here to make the process simple.
-FE International has sold over 1,100 online businesses since 2010 at a 94.1% success rate, totaling $1 billion in acquisition value.
-Our team has the expertise to help you earn what your SaaS business deserves; reach out today for a free valuation.
+Our team has the expertise to help you earn what your SaaS business deserves; reach out today for experts advice and support on your company's valuation.